 - Equal-Opportunity Evil: Averted in WWII, where the members appear to be primarily German just like the Nazis, though they never actually claim to be racial supremacists.
-The current version has multiple offshoots worldwide, and includes dedicated members of different races determined to bring a New World Order.
+The current version has multiple offshoots worldwide, and includes dedicated members of different races and genders determined to bring a New World Order.

 - The Evils of Free Will: Their core philosophy and why they justify a fascist form of government.
 However, they sorely pay for it during World War II, and thus decide to become subtle about it and trick citizens in voting away their own freedom for security.

 : HYDRA was founded on the belief that humanity could not be trusted with its own freedom.
 What we did not realize